 Below are quick links to important websites that may assist you with your legal matters in Cass County and Missouri.

-Why You Need a Belton, MO DWI Administrative Hearing Lawyer
+Why You Need a Relentless DWI Administrative Hearing Lawyer in Belton, MO

-A valid suspension requires that you were under arrest at the time of a breathalyzer or blood test and that the arresting officer had probable cause to believe you were intoxicated while operating a motor vehicle.
-(This is why our Belton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
+(This is why the Combs Waterkotte Belton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our Belton, MO experts, can uncover grounds to challenge the validity of the BAC reading.

-Appealing the Decision of a Belton, MO DWI Administrative Hearing
+How to Appeal a Belton, MO DWI Administrative Hearing Decision

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Belton, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Belton, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Belton, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Belton, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Belton, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

 The appeal moves to a de novo hearing, where the Belton, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
 Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Belton, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.